A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Introduction

-\paragraph{Regret guarantee:} The constant-sized discretization also benefits a tighter regret analysis and allows us to establish a regret upper bound of GP-ThreDS that matches with the lower bound.
-Specifically, we show that the regret of GP-ThreDS is of the order $O(\sqrt{T \gamma_T})$ (up to a poly-logarthmic factor), where $\gamma_T$ denotes the maximum information gain after $T$ steps and is representative of the \emph{effective} dimension of the problem~\cite{Zhang2005, Valko2013a}.
-In the case of Matern and SE kernels where the lower bounds on regret are known, on substituting the improved bounds on $\gamma_T$ from the recent work~\cite{Vakili2020b}, our results match the lower bounds and close the gap reported in~\cite{Scarlett2017, Cai2020}.
-In comparison, the state-of-the-art analysis of GP-UCB gives an $O(\gamma_T\sqrt{T})$ upper bound.
-The $O(\sqrt{\gamma_T})$ gap between the regret guarantees of GP-UCB and the proposed GP-ThreDS is significant: it can grow in a polynomial order of $T$ (e.g. in the case of Matern kernel).
+The above domain shrinking approach via localized search is the primary contributing factor to improved performance in terms of both regret guarantee and computational complexity.
+In particular, the rate of domain shrinking is controlled to ensure not only the concentration of query points in high-performing regions, but also a \emph{constant}-sized discretization at all times when estimating the function values.
+This constant-sized discretization allows a tighter regret analysis and results in a regret upper bound for GP-ThreDS that matches with the lower bound (up to a poly-logarithmic factor).
+We show that the regret of GP-ThreDS is $O(\sqrt{T \gamma_T})$ (up to a poly-logarithmic factor), where $\gamma_T$ denotes the maximum information gain after $T$ steps and is representative of the \emph{effective} dimension of the problem~\cite{Zhang2005, Valko2013a}.
+In the case of Mat\'ern and Squared Exponential (SE) kernels where the lower bounds on regret are known, on substituting the improved bounds on $\gamma_T$ from~\cite{Vakili2020b}, our results match the lower bounds and close the gap reported in~\cite{Scarlett2017, Cai2020}.
+In comparison, the state-of-the-art analysis of GP-UCB yields an $O(\gamma_T\sqrt{T})$ regret bound~\citep[e.g., see,][Theorem $3$]{Chowdhury2017}.
+The $O(\sqrt{\gamma_T})$ gap between the regret guarantees of GP-UCB and the proposed GP-ThreDS is significant: it can grow polynomially in $T$ (e.g. in the case of Mat\'ern kernel). \\

+Computation-wise, the constant-sized discretization contrasts sharply with the growing (at rate $O(t^{2d})$ with time $t$) discretization required by the GP-UCB family of algorithms.
+Another factor contributing to the reduced complexity is the relaxed search criterion that aims to determine only the existence of threshold-exceeding points, in contrast to finding a global maximizer as in the GP-UCB family of algorithms.
+As a result, GP-ThreDS reduces the computational complexity from $O(T^{2d+3})$ as required by GP-UCB family of algorithms to $O(T^4)$.